cortex-js/cortexjs.io/src/_pages/mathlive-guide-customizing.md

 </code-playground>
 <!-- htmlmin:ignore -->

-Removing outlines in CSS creates issues for people navigating the web with  a keyboard.
+**Caution** Removing outlines in CSS creates issues for people navigating the web with  a keyboard.
 However, you can change the appearance of the outline, for example to indicate an error condition.
 If you remove the outline on the mathfield, make sure to replace it with another indicator, for example